-Professor Harold Rose was the first faculty member of the London Business School and the first economist to be employed by the Prudential Assurance Company (in 1948), then the largest insurance company in the world.
+Professor Harold Rose (1922-2018) was London Business School’s (LBS) first faculty member and the first economist to work for Prudential Assurance Company (in 1948), then the world’s largest insurance company.

-He raised funds to establish the School’s Institute of Finance, in 1973, and became its first Director.
-He has recruited faculty who have made a lasting contribution to the School and the subject of finance itself.
-In 1975 he became Group Economic Adviser to Barclays Bank, but continued to teach on the Sloan programme.
-On retiring from Barclays in 1988, he returned to LBS on a part-time basis.
+While at LBS, Professor Rose raised funds to establish the School’s Institute of Finance in 1973 and became its first director.
+He recruited faculty who made a lasting contribution to the School and to the finance subject area.

-Professor Rose has held directorships at The Economist and the Abbey National Building Society.
-He has carried out extensive work for the public sector, for example acting as Special Adviser to the departments of industry and trade and of the environment and to the Treasury and Civil Service Committee of the House of Commons.
+Professor Rose held directorships at the Economist and Abbey National Building Society.
+He was a special adviser to UK government departments in industry, trade and the environment, and also to the Treasury and Civil Service Committee of the House of Commons.

 Other roles included being a member of the Bank of England’s Panel of Economic Consultants, the Chancellor’s Group of Independent Economic Consultants and the Retail Prices Index Committee.